 Notification of occasional sales

-If you hold or organise an occasional sale (not a fixed or regular trading event) you must notify us.
+If you are holding or organising an occasional sale in North Yorkshire you should notify us.

 There are some exceptions:

-- a sale by auction of farm livestock or dead stock or the contents of a building; and
+- Auction sales of farm livestock, dead stock or the contents of a building; and